erikc5000/nest-mongodb/README.md

 }
 ```

-### Asynchrous configuration
+### Asynchronous configuration

 If you want to pass in Mongo configuration options from a ConfigService or other provider, you'll need to perform the Mongo module configuration asynchronously, using `MongoModule.forRootAsync()`.
-The are several different ways of doing this.
+There are several different ways of doing this.

 #### Use a factory function